 After the ruling, neurologist Dr Hirano offered to continue treatment in the US.
 Dr Hirano claimed there was a 10% chance that treatment could improve the baby’s condition – despite never meeting Charlie in-person.

-Experts at Great Ormond Street Hospital feared the treatment wouldn’t help and would prolong his suffering.
+Experts at Great Ormond Street Hospital feared the treatment wouldn’t help and would only prolong his suffering.

 Charlie’s parents accepted Dr Hirano’s offer of experimental treatment and raised the £1.3M travel and treatment costs through crowd-funding campaigns.
 They believed, as did their supporters, that it was their parental right and responsibility to give their child any and all life-saving treatment they could.

-They made an appeal to stop his life supporting being switched off, so they could take Charlie to the US.
-It was denied when it was taken to the Supreme Court and at the European Court of Human Rights, their appeals were further denied.
+They made an appeal to stop his life support being switched off, so they could take Charlie to the US.
+The appeal was denied when it was taken to the Supreme Court, and their appeals were further denied at the European Court of Human Rights.

 It was concluded that Charlie was probably “being exposed to continued pain, suffering and distress” and that undergoing experimental treatment with “no prospects of success… would offer no benefit”.

-He died on the 28th July 2017, aged 11 months old, after his life support was removed.
+He died on 28th July 2017, aged 11 months old, after his life support was removed.

 Alfie Evans suffered from a degenerative neurological condition.
-He was admitted to hospital in December 2016 after suffering seizures and remained a patient.
+He was admitted to hospital in December 2016 after suffering seizures and remained a patient there.

-His parents wanted to fly Alfie to Rome for further treatment, which the Alder Hey Children’s Hospital described the decision as “futile, unkind and inhumane.”
+His parents wanted to fly Alfie to Rome for further treatment, but the Alder Hey Children’s Hospital described the decision as “futile, unkind and inhumane.”

 At 23 months old, the courts ruled for his life support to be removed.

-It’s estimated that there are 49,000 children and teens in the UK suffering from potentially life-limiting diseases.
-This number is only expected to rise as new medical advancement mean sick babies are able to live for longer.
+It is estimated that there are 49,000 children and teens in the UK suffering from potentially life-limiting diseases.
+This number is only expected to rise as new medical advancements mean that unwell babies are able to live for longer.

 Key things to know: